-I'm the breeder behind The Signs of Labor located in Lycoming County, PA.
+I'm Susanne W., the breeder behind The Signs of Labor located in Lycoming County, PA.
 My focus is on excellence in every aspect of my breeding program.
 I offer top-quality Havanese puppies for loving homes.
 I hand-raise all of my dogs with love in my home.
 I have high expectations for my puppies and make sure to place each one with an enriching and loving family complementary to their personality and ability!

-What makes Susanne’s program special
+What makes your program special?

 Susanne has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 Susanne may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Susanne offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Susanne directly.

-Susanne has been a member of Good Dog for over 3 years
+Susanne has been a member of Good Dog for over 4 years

 Susanne was screened for responsible practices and has been a member since 2021.